gschroe/visdem/README.md

 ## Acknowledgments

-VISDEM 1.2 (2025) is developed by Gunnar F. Schroeder, Michaela Spiegel, and Amudha Duraisamy.
+VISDEM 1.2 (2025) is developed by Gunnar F. Schröder, Michaela Spiegel, and Amudha Duraisamy.